89.2 F

 Fairfax County Casino legislation passes in Virginia Democrat Senate

-The State Democrat Senate passed a bill Tuesday that would allow residents of County to hold a referendum on gambling.
-The bill will now be considered by the of Delegates.
+The Virginia State Senate passed a bill Tuesday that would allow residents of to hold a referendum on casino gambling.
+The bill will now be considered by the Virginia House of Delegates.

-Senate Bill 882 was introduced by Sen. (D-Fairfax) and passed the Senate in a bipartisan vote of 24-16.
-Some and voted no, while others voted yes. was previously by the Senate General Laws and Technology and Senate Finance Committees.
+Senate Bill 882 was introduced by Sen. Surovell (D-) and passed the Senate in a bipartisan vote of 24-16.
+Some and Republicans voted no, while others voted yes. was previously by the Senate General Laws and Technology and Senate Finance Committees.

 Local opposition is strong to the proposed Tysons casino.
-The grassroots No Fairfax County Casino Coalition representing several homeowners associations and town halls went to Richmond to lobby lawmakers to oppose the bill.
-A group of former federal intelligence and defense officers, known as Leaders for Fairfax, sent a letter to Fairfax County officials and state officials in early January.
+The grassroots No Fairfax County Casino Coalition representing several homeowners associations and town halls went to to lobby to oppose the bill.
+A group of former federal intelligence and defense officers, known as National Security Leaders for Fairfax, sent a letter to Fairfax County officials and state officials in early January.
 According to The Washington Post.

 NEWSLETTER SIGNUP